Howell & VanCuren

 So don’t be misled.
 A xeriscape can be beautiful and save precious resources to boot.

 What is Native Landscaping?

-Native plants are those that have evolved and adapted to the geography, hydrology, and climate of the region—occupy the 33,000-square foot landscape to create a self-sustaining ecosystem.
+Native plants are those that have evolved and adapted to the geography, hydrology, and climate of a region.
 The goal of native landscaping is to create a plant "community."
 In a natural system, each plant occupies a specific niche.
 The diversity of the native landscape preserves naturally occurring genetic material and provides better resistance to disease.
 Furthermore, plants native to a specific region tend to be more robust because they have adapted to the local soil, conditions, and weather patterns.
 Native plants have long roots which retain stormwater, reducing runoff.
 Planting natives increases biodiversity.
 Designing a drainage and irrigation system to minimize water usage is a key factor in the project's success.
 Incorporate rainwater and storm runoff into the landscape.
 Runoff from a nearby parking lot for example could be captured in tree wells, or a roof collection system may divert runoff to a stream bed below, which can be used to irrigate plants.
 Storm drains also provide supplemental irrigation, and in some spots, may provide the only irrigation to the landscape.

 How Can Native Landscaping be Used?